 Though you won’t need fancy equipment to make this spicy chicken mole recipe without chocolate, you should have a blender, one large skillet, or a pot.

-Ingredients for Spicy Chicken Mole Recipe without Chocolate
+Important Ingredients for Spicy Chicken Mole Rojo without Chocolate

 Even though you need too many ingredients to make this spicy chicken mole recipe without chocolate, most of these ingredients would be available in your kitchen.